riccim94/ASCATCATA/README.md

   ***

 ### asca_ti
-This function applies ASCA decomposition to a Time-intensity (TDS) dataset.
+This function applies ASCA decomposition to a Time-Intensity (TI) dataset.
 It is required that the dataset is put in a long format.
 The decomposition applied is based on the assumption of a normal data distribution.
 Each decomposition is applied to each unit of time.

 ``` r
 #first of all a dataset of Time Intensity data is used.
 An open Time Intensity is taken from the website https://help.xlstat.com/dataset/time-intensity-data_0.xlsm